An Artist You Should Know: Jack Penny

 What is it that draws you to dining tables and chefs particularly?

-The table paintings, they lend themselves to something ceremonious that we can all relate to.
-Breaking bread with people is enjoyed throughout all cultures, all around the world.
-We all look forward to sitting down with friends or family so I believe people lean towards these paintings for what they represent.
-It’s a multi-lead concept which brings an ambiguous but Familiarity that seams liveable and approachable on the surface in the room that it’s occupying as its final resting place but its fully loaded.
+The table paintings lend themselves to something ceremonious that we can all relate to.
+Breaking bread with people is enjoyed across all cultures, all around the world.
+We all look forward to sitting down with friends or family, so I believe people are drawn to these paintings for what they represent.
+It’s a multi-layered concept that brings an ambiguous but familiar quality, something that seems liveable and approachable on the surface, in the room it occupies as its final resting place, but is fully loaded.

-I love uniforms and I use them as tools.
-I believe that once one wears their uniform, they become less accountable and the individual loses their identity.
-It takes the painting away from the individuals.
-They become a symbol (Waiters, Chefs, Soldiers, Nurses, Police Officers).
-Separating themselves from their surroundings.
-It’s a language for me to engage in topics without having to be contrived or direct.
+I love uniforms, and I use them as tools.
+I believe that once someone wears a uniform, they become less accountable and the individual loses their identity.
+It takes the painting away from the individual, they become a symbol (waiters, chefs, soldiers, nurses, police officers), separating themselves from their surroundings.
+It’s a language for me to engage with certain topics without having to be contrived or overly direct.

 Art photos: Jonny Clark